jaimergp/rjaime/content/about.md

 date: 2018-11-19T13:05:00+02:00
 ---

 Hi, I am Jaime.
+Pronounced `/ˈxaime/` or _hi-meh_.

-I like to write about technical tips, music and the projects I am currently working on.
-You can follow me on:
+I like to write about technical tips, music, and the projects I am currently working on.
+You can also follow me on:

 - [GitHub](https://github.com/jaimergp): For my open-source software contributions.
-Check [Projects](/projects/) for a brief overview.
-- [Twitter](https://twitter.com/jaime_rgp): Mostly focused on my academic career.
-I have authored several [articles, reviews and book chapters](https://scholar.google.es/citations?user=imKyayEAAAAJ).
+- [BlueSky](https://bsky.app/profile/rjai.me): For informal comments about tech and low-effort updates on open-source.
-- [Instagram](https://instagram.com/jaime.six): The music I make and play!
-Maybe some travelling, maybe some friends.
+- In my past academic life, I also authored several [articles, reviews and book chapters](https://scholar.google.es/citations?user=imKyayEAAAAJ).